Discordi0/Practice/HBT/Machines/Support.md

 A: UserInfo.exe.zip

-All of the tools look familiar, except for UserInfo so we get that one.
+All of the tools look familiar, except for UserInfo.

+Q4: What is the hardcoded password used for LDAP in the UserInfo.exe binary?

+A:

 This is what was inside the .zip

 ![](../../Img/Pasted%20image%2020250430142830.png)